 If you're considering using this plant as a complementary or alternative treatment, we recommend speaking to a functional medical doctor or a licensed naturopathic medicine doctor.
 They can provide tailored advice and monitor for any potential adverse effects.

-For those interested in harnessing the benefits of soursop, it is best intended for short-term use and should be administered under the care of a qualified healthcare provider, particularly when it comes to serious conditions.
+For those interested in harnessing the benefits of soursop, it is best intended for short-term use.
+It should be administered under the care of a qualified healthcare provider, particularly when it comes to serious conditions.

 Disclaimer: The information provided in this section is not intended to replace medical advice.
 Consult a healthcare professional before making any changes to your personal healthcare regimen.